Best Of16 min read

 Pros:

-- Excellent for tax time — cost basis and lot tracking is genuinely thorough
+• Excellent for tax season — cost basis and lot tracking is thorough

 Cons:

-- The subscription model has frustrated long-time users who preferred a one-time purchase
+• Subscription model frustrated users who preferred a one-time purchase

-- Mobile app is noticeably weaker than the desktop version
+• Mobile app is noticeably weaker than desktop

 9. Stash — Best for Absolute Beginners Starting Small

-Stash is where you start when you don't know where to start.
-It's designed for investors with small amounts — even $5 — who need guidance on what to actually buy.
-The "themes" approach to investing (curated ETF baskets around topics like clean energy or healthcare) lowers the intimidation barrier in a way that traditional brokerages have never really figured out.
+Stash is where you start when investing feels overwhelming.
+It lets you begin with even $5 and provides guidance on what to actually buy.
+The "themes" approach — curated ETF baskets around topics like clean energy — lowers the intimidation factor in a way traditional brokerages haven't managed.

-Here's the thing: Stash's $3/month fee looks steep as a percentage when your balance is $200, but it becomes more reasonable as your portfolio grows.
-The Stock-Back card — which gives you fractional shares as debit card rewards instead of cash back — is a genuinely creative feature that I have to give them credit for.
-For long-term investors building serious wealth, you'll probably graduate out of Stash within a few years.
-But as an entry point?
+Here's the reality: Stash's $3/month fee feels steep when your balance is $200, but becomes more reasonable as you grow.
+The Stock-Back card — fractional shares as debit card rewards instead of cash back — is a creative touch.
+For serious long-term wealth building, you'll likely outgrow Stash in a few years.
+But as a starting point?
 It works.

 Key Features: